 The bands for profiler use allocated by WRC-97 were carefully selected to minimize the likelihood of interference to and from other users of these bands.
 Before the identification of bands for wind profiler radars an experimental network was developed in the band 400.15-406 MHz.
 Operational experience showed operation of wind profiler radars in 400.15-406 MHz caused interference to COSPAS-SARSAT.

-As a result, Resolution 217 (WRC-97) specifically states that wind profiler radars should not be operated in 400.15-406 MHz.
+As a result, Resolution 217 (WRC-97) identifies spectrum to be used for WPRs and specifically states that wind profiler radars should not be operated in 400.15-406 MHz.
 The existence of this experimental network did provide considerable information on wind profiler radar compatibility with other services.
 The e.i.r.p. spectral density of these WPRs in the horizontal direction is about:

 – –18 dB(W/kHz) at the centre frequency (449 MHz)